1ak31sha/1ak31sha.github.io/source/_posts/ScrambledTofu.md

 ** ~ Prep the vegetables ~ **

-1. Dice your onion and tomatoe, mince your garlic.
+1. Dice your onion and tomato, mince your garlic.
 If you are using hot pepper, chop that up too.

 2. Add the oil to your pan.
 Set stove to high to get oil heated quickly, then bring it back down to 4/10